MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

    - In the PowerShell window that opens, enter `Install-Module AzureAD`.

-2. Create the  service principal for audience insights with the Azure AD PowerShell Module.
+2. Create the service principal for Customer Insights with the Azure AD PowerShell Module.
    - In the PowerShell window, enter `Connect-AzureAD -TenantId "[your tenant ID]" -AzureEnvironmentName Azure`.
 Replace “your tenant ID” with the actual ID of your tenant where you want to create the service principal.
 The environment name parameter `AzureEnvironmentName` is optional.

    - Enter `New-AzureADServicePrincipal -AppId "0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff" -DisplayName "Dynamics 365 AI for Customer Insights"`.
 This command creates the service principal for audience insights on the selected tenant.

+   - Enter `New-AzureADServicePrincipal -AppId "ffa7d2fe-fc04-4599-9f6d-7ca06dd0c4fd" -DisplayName "Dynamics 365 AI for Customer Insights engagement insights"`.
+This command creates the service principal on the selected tenant.

 ## Grant permissions to the service principal to access the storage account